varnish/Varnish-Book/varnish_book.rst

 ---------------------

 HTTP provides a list of headers dedicated to page caching and cache invalidation.
-The most important ones are :
+The most important ones are:

 - Expires
 - Cache-Control